Same-sex marriage in Louisiana: Costanza v. Caldwell

 In July 2013, a state trial court dismissed a lawsuit, In Re Costanza and Brewer, brought by a lesbian couple who had married in California and sought to have their marriage recognized in order to allow Constanza to adopt Brewer's biological child.
 The plaintiffs appealed that dismissal because they were not allowed to amend their complaint, and on February 5, 2014, 15th Judicial District Court Judge Edward Rubin ruled in favor of the plaintiffs and authorized the adoption in a separate action.

 Costanza and Brewer merged their suit that challenged Louisiana's same-sex marriage ban and their adoption case into one action.
 They were represented by private counsel, Lafayette attorney Joshua S. Guillory, and professor of law Paul Baier.
 On September 22, 2014, Judge Rubin found Louisiana's ban an unconstitutional violation of the Equal Protection, the Due Process and the Full Faith and Credit clauses of the U.S. Constitution.
-The ruling only affected the state's 15th Judicial District, comprising the parishes of Lafayette, Acadia and Vermilion.
+The ruling only applied to the state's 15th Judicial District, comprising the parishes of Lafayette, Acadia and Vermilion.
 State officials asked Rubin to stay his decision and announced plans to appeal directly to the Louisiana Supreme Court.
-He ordered the state to allow the plaintiffs to file a joint state income tax return and to allow their adoption to proceed.
-He enjoined the state from enforcing laws that "prohibit a person from marrying a person of the same sex".
+Rubin ordered the state to allow the plaintiffs to file a joint state income tax return and to allow their adoption to proceed.
+He also enjoined the state from enforcing laws that "prohibit a person from marrying a person of the same sex".
 He stayed his ruling pending appeal, and Attorney General Buddy Caldwell appealed directly to the Louisiana Supreme Court, which heard oral arguments as Costanza v.
 Caldwell on January 29, 2015.

 On July 7, 2015, following the U.S. Supreme Court decision in Obergefell v.
-Hodges on June 26, 2015, the Louisiana Supreme Court, by a 6–1 ruling, found the case moot and dismissed the state's appeal, making the district court's ruling in Costanza v.
-Caldwell final and binding in Louisiana regarding same-sex marriage.
+Hodges on June 26, 2015, the Louisiana Supreme Court, by a 6–1 ruling, found the case moot and dismissed the state's appeal, making the district court's ruling in Costanza final and binding.